 The concept of the servant as a leader was first introduced by Robert K. Greenleaf, who founded the Robert K. Greenleaf Center for Servant Leadership.
-Greenleaf believed that the most influential leaders are those who see themselves as servants first and prioritize their followers' needs over their own interests.
+Greenleaf believed that the most influential leaders see themselves as servants first and prioritize their followers' needs over their interests.

 Servant Leadership Theory

-Servant leadership theory is based on the idea that leaders should serve their followers rather than the other way around.
+Servant leadership theory is based on the idea that leaders should serve their followers rather than vice versa.
 This approach contrasts more authoritarian leadership styles, such as autocratic or directive leadership, prioritizing control and obedience over collaboration and empowerment.

 Servant leadership is a model for effective leadership in various settings, including business, education, and religious organizations.
 The model emphasizes the importance of building strong relationships with followers, empowering them to take ownership of their work, and creating a culture of trust and collaboration.